gritchou/algozon/README.md

 ```
 ## Rules Creation

-I wanted to go a bit further with the Search Experience and I decided to answer to three use cases.
+I wanted to go a bit further with the Search Experience and I decided to address three use cases.

 1. Use case #1: Product promotion

 > Our partner Philips has a new starter kit of Philips Hue.
 Its price is $199.99.
 We have a discount on this pack but we need to promote it.
 We would like to rank it in first place when user search for any word of: Starter, Kit, Philips, Hue, Color.
 Is it possible?

 I recorded a gif showing how I created this rule using the Visual Editor in the Dashboard's rule panel.
 It might be a bit too fast and the caption is not always easy to read.
-I would redoit if it was not so much time consuming.
+Next version will be easier to follow.

 ![Create a rule](./docs/create-a-rule.gif)